-Avid Birder for last 12 years with 345 species with photos in Florida, she also is an avid photographer and has won several photo contests locally.
+Avid Birder for last 13 years with 345 species with photos in Florida, she also is an avid photographer and has won several photo contests locally.
 Since 2000 during her first internship studying Dotted Skippers and Diamondback Terrapins in Cape May County, NJ, her passion for biodiversity spread from entomology and herpetology to birding.
 A Certified Master Naturalist, a bird bander with the Wekiva Basin Banding Station until 2017, she participates as a volunteer in Jay Watch, NABA butterfly counts and Christmas Bird Counts.
 She served 2 years as an Oklawaha Valley Audubon Society board member and coordinating that chapter’s field trips.
-Beck has been a guide for North Shore Birding Festival, Palm Coast’s Birds of a Feather Fest, Festival of Flight & Flowers, and Acadia Birding Festival.
+Beck has been a guide for North Shore Birding Festival, Palm Coast’s Birds of a Feather Fest, Festival of Flight & Flowers, Space Coast Birding & Wildlife Festival, Orlando Wetland Park Festival, and Acadia Birding Festival.
 She brings a diverse knowledge of all of Florida’s fauna, is an amazing photographer, and loves insects, especially beetles.
 Rebecca brings a passion for all things nature and her love of birds, butterflies, and insects is contagious to all those who go out with her.
 With her long resume of jobs in biology studying everything from Clapper Rail to Red-cockaded Woodpecker and you won’t find anyone more knowledgeable or passionate about what she does.

 Florida Bird List-345 with photos